-It would be true to say that for Jesus the two great commandments are inseparable.
-Love God and love your neighbour as yourself.
+The two great commandments are inseparable: love God and love your neighbour as yourself.
 We are called not just as individuals but as community.
 There is no room in Christianity for going it alone.

 The Gospel invites us to recognise our need of the other, to know that real life comes from community.
 It’s about ‘us’ rather than ‘me’.
 We don’t walk the journey alone.
 It seems that the desire for community has been planted in our hearts by God and that it reflects the reality of who God is, a God who is one, a God who is in perfect relationship.

 - Take time each day to pray for your community.

 - Contact people by phone, text or email just to say ‘hello’.

-- Gather people on your computer if you can and have a time of prayer.
+- Gather with people and have a time of prayer.

-- If you are able, call into church when it’s open and spend some time in prayer.
+- Call into church when it’s open and spend some time in prayer.

 Ronald Rolheiser says that the only heart that can transform the world is the grateful heart.
 Why?
 The world does not understand gratitude.
 The grateful heart is the heart that knows the very reason for its existence lies in the love of another, and the world does not any longer understand that we owe our very existence to another.
 Our gratitude can remind others of the presence of God.
-It maybe reminds others that only in God is peace and happiness to be found, much needed in these troubled and difficult times.
+It maybe reminds others that only in God is peace and happiness to be found.